 The process used by some to produce and harvest foie gras, which is super-fatty goose liver, really is kinda disturbing

-, leading to its banning in the famously pro-goose rights state of California.
+, leading to the banning of its sale in California, a famously pro-goose rights state.

 Banned in: California, Delaware, Hawaii, Illinois, Maryland, New York, Oregon, Washington